DR Congo beat Jamaica to reach World Cup via intercontinental finals

 “To score the winning goal for your country… This is what every player dreams of

-“I am so proud of what I could do for the country, I’m so proud of the country and now it is time to celebrate.”
+“I am so proud of what I could do for the country, I’m so proud of the country, and now it is time to celebrate.”

-It was as much as the Congolese deserved, having dominated proceedings in a fast-flowing match albeit without many clear-cut chances at Estadio Guadalajara, which will be one of the three Mexican venues for the World Cup.
+It was as much as the Congolese deserved, having dominated proceedings in a fast-flowing match, albeit without many clear-cut chances at Estadio Guadalajara, which will be one of the three Mexican venues for the World Cup.

 The victory means there will be 10 teams from Africa lining up at the 2026 edition of football’s showpiece event.

-DR Congo defeated Nigeria in a playoff at the end of the Confederation of African Football (CAF) qualifying to reach the intercontinental stage.
+The DRC defeated Nigeria in a playoff at the end of the Confederation of African Football (CAF) qualifier to reach the intercontinental stage.

-Jamaica beat New Caledonia on Thursday in their intercontinental pathway to reach this stage, while DR Congo’s ranking – as one of the African sides – meant they were placed straight into the final.
+Jamaica beat New Caledonia on Thursday in their intercontinental pathway to reach this stage, while DRC’s ranking – as one of the African sides – meant they were placed straight into the final.

-They have only once previously reached the finals – in 1974 as Zaire, similarly Jamaica have only reached the finals in 1998 in France.
+They have only once previously reached the finals – in 1974 as Zaire.
+Similarly, Jamaica have only reached the finals in 1998 in France.

-DR Congo will now join the World Cup group of Portugal, Columbia and Uzbekistan, playing the former in their opening game.
+The DRC will now join the World Cup group of Portugal, Colombia and Uzbekistan, playing the former in their opening game.

-The last World Cup spot available will be decided in the other Intercontinental final between Iraq and Bolivia, which will be played later on Tuesday.
+The last World Cup spot available will be decided in the other intercontinental final between Iraq and Bolivia, which will be played later on Tuesday.